martinberlin/udpx/README.md

 DEMO: https://www.youtube.com/watch?v=6ybJ6rIGSAo

 **testing/s** Implementing here the Pixels+S Protocol (Aka "Little stream" https://github.com/IoTPanic/s)

-**feature/tv-matrix** On this one we are experimenting sending compressed Pixels to a WS2812BALLPANEL Led matrix Panel 44x11 ([Demo with 484 pixels](https://www.youtube.com/watch?v=rrMxOYCJIpY))

 **feature/tcp** A TCP experiment since Martin had to do something for a client that wanted to use HTTP, interesting to see how fast is UDP compared to TCP, just left there for research reasons.